 - Business the Company's Articles of Association do not specifically define the Company's business.
 The Company is incorporated in England & Wales and this is in line with standard practice for a UK registered company.
 An overview of the Company's business can be found in this report. - Equity and dividends the authorisation given to undertake share capital increases has not been restricted to defined purposes, due to the scope of the Company's business.
 This is normal practice for a UK registered company. - Board composition the Chief Executive Officer ('CEO') of the Company is also a member of the Board of Directors.
-It is standard UK practice for public limited companies to have both executive and non-executive directors. - Auditor the Auditor is not present during the Board meeting that deals with the annual accounts; but the Auditor attends Audit Committee meetings to discuss the annual report and financial statements. - Corporate Assembly the Company does not have a Corporate Assembly.
+It is standard UK practice for public limited companies to have both executive and non-executive directors. - Auditor the Auditor is not present during the Board meeting that deals with the annual accounts; but the Auditor attends the Audit Committee to discuss the annual report and financial statements.